Hardziyevich/specific-group/practice/doc/recursion/task14.md

 ## Challenge: Length of a Linked List

-In this task, the user is required to convert the iterative code for finding the length of a Linked List into a recursive one.
+In this task, you are required to convert the iterative code for finding the length of a Linked List into a recursive one.

 ### Problem Statement